 Acting on a Board motion the purchase and pick up of the 1st new trailer was completed on December 15, 2014.
 This unit is in full operation at Pilot Flying J Lancaster, Ontario.
 The 2nd trailer was placed at Pilot Flying J, 40th St. SE Calgary, Alberta in August of 2015.
 The Pilot Flying J in Napanee, Ontario now has a brand new chapel at their location, as of March, 2016.
 “Pilot Flying J” Headingley, Manitoba was set up permanently in April 2017.

-In April 2018, we announced that we were in the process of replacing the Mobile Chapel.
-God graciously supplied a “new” trailer for us and after some re-purposing it for our needs, we met our goal to launch the New Mobile Chapel in mid-May, 2018.
+In April 2018, it was announced that the Mobile Chapel needed to be replaced.
+God graciously supplied a “new” trailer and after some re-purposing, the goal to launch the New Mobile Chapel was met in mid-May.
 With your help and God’s blessings Rev. Don went on the Fall Joshua Journey 2018, surveying other possible sites for ministry throughout the country.

 At the end of the Spring Joshua Journey 2018 (in June), Rev. Don realized that the pickup Truck used to haul the Mobile Chapel, was in serious trouble.
 After 10 years of faithful service, the Truck had to be “put out to pasture”.
 For this reason, a rental truck was used for the Fall Joshua Journey 2018.
-However, in order for the ministry to continue we needed a New Truck!
+However, in order for the ministry to continue a New Truck was needed!

-Once again, God has been faithful and has proved His love and provision for us!
-We were excited to announce as of February 2nd, 2019, that both the New Mobile Chapel and the New Truck have been PAID IN FULL!!
-Our gratitude to the Lord and our ORC family is beyond words!!
-We praise the Lord and we thank you for your continued faithfulness!
+Once again in early 2019, God was faithful and proved His love and provision!
+It was exciting to announce as of February 2nd, that both the New Mobile Chapel and the New Truck were PAID IN FULL!!
+Open Road Chapels’ gratitude to the Lord and the ORC family was beyond words!!
+There was praise given to the Lord and thanks to our faithful supporters!

-As history continues with Open Road Chapels, it does so with a grateful heart for everything the Lord has done.
+As His-story of using the ministry of Open Road Chapels continues, we do so with a grateful heart for everything the Lord has done.